The Best Intentions

 O’Hanlon is out of pocket to the tune of $4 million, not including court costs.

-Risk & Insurance® partnered with XL Group to produce this scenario.
-Below are XL Group’s recommendations on how to prevent the losses presented in the scenario.
+Risk & Insurance® partnered with XL Catlin to produce this scenario.
+Below are XL Catlin’s recommendations on how to prevent the losses presented in the scenario.
 These “Lessons Learned” are not the editorial opinion of Risk & Insurance®.

 1. Contact your broker first: At the first sign of trouble on any project, promptly contact your broker to report the circumstance.
 Late, or non-reporting of an incident, large or small, can result in your Professional Liability coverage being denied.